Adultery laws: Pakistan

 In Pakistan, adultery is a crime under the Hudood Ordinance, promulgated in 1979.
 The Ordinance sets a maximum penalty of death.
 The Ordinance has been particularly controversial because it requires a woman making an accusation of rape to provide extremely strong evidence to avoid being charged with adultery herself.
 A conviction for rape is only possible with evidence from no fewer than four witnesses.

-In recent years high-profile rape cases in Pakistan have given the Ordinance more exposure than similar laws in other countries.
-Similar laws exist in some other Muslim countries, such as Saudi Arabia and Brunei.
+Afghanistan

+Under the Taliban authorities, adultery and other extramarital sexual relations are subject to criminal punishment, including imprisonment and flogging, while Taliban authorities have also announced the enforcement of stoning as a punishment for adultery.

 Philippines

 Adultery is a crime in the Philippines.
 In the Philippines, the law differentiates based on the gender of the spouse.
 A wife can be charged with adultery, while a husband can only be charged with the related crime of concubinage, which is more loosely defined (it requires either keeping the mistress in the family home, or cohabiting with her, or having sexual relations under scandalous circumstances).
 There are currently proposals to decriminalize adultery in the Philippines.